VLSM Subnetting in Networks

 Subnet address ranges must not overlap.

 If subnets did overlap then hosts on supposedly different subnets could have the same IP address.
-This would break the network as packets destined for one host could inadvertently be sent to a host sharing the same IP address.
+Doing this would break the network because packets destined for one host could inadvertently be sent to a host sharing the same IP address.
 The router wouldn’t know which is the correct interface to send the packets out of.
-This can result in conditions such as not being able to ping across the network.
+This type of misconfiguration can result in conditions such as not being able to ping across the network.

 Now we’re going to list them in a table and look for any subnets which begin before the previous subnet ends.